FOOTWEAR AND CLOTHING

 Atlas Elektra Snowshoes: This was the only place I could think of to put these, even though they aren’t technically footwear.
 I have had these snowshoes since 2016 and have never had an issue with them.
 The link attached goes to the new model of these as i don’t believe the exact same ones are available any longer.
 They do the job they’re meant to and are durable and long lasting.
 Something I think is very important in a product.

-I wear a lot of clothing from my Love the Backcountry Clothing line which you can find under the SHOP tab.
-Here are a few other items in my clothing dry bag that come on pretty much every trip with me.
+I wear a lot of clothing from my Love the Backcountry Clothing line which sadly shut down at the end of 2020, but here are a few other items in my clothing dry bag that come on pretty much every trip with me.
 If there is something you see me wearing on a trip via social media that you don’t see here, let me know and I will add it or share the info on it with you.
 Click the pictures for more information or to buy any of the items listed if they are still available for purchase somewhere.

 Patagonia Better Sweater Jacket If you can only take one jacket, this is the one to take!
 This jacket has been on so many trips with me, I can’t even count how many.
 I use it year round, except on extremely hot trips in August or September.
 Otherwise, it is with me.
 In the winter, I wear it with a merino long sleeve and a dry wicking tank and then a windbreaking layer on top of it.
 I wear it to sleep at night on many of the trips year round as I get very cold at night and it keeps me cozy.
 It has zippered pockets and I have put it through a lot.
 It has rough patches where I got to close to the fire but has not burned.
 It has no rips. tears or defects and always keeps me warm and cozy.
 I’m not sure what I would do without this garment in my pack.
 It’s simply the best jacket I’ve ever owned.